OpenSourceFellows/amplify/PULL_REQUEST_TEMPLATE.md

 🚨 Please review the [guidelines for contributing](https://github.com/ProgramEquity/amplify/blob/david-chapuis/.github/CONTRIBUTING.md) to this repository.

-   - [ ] Make sure you are requesting to pull a topic/feature/bugfix branch (right side).
-Don't request your master!
-   - [ ] Make sure you are making a pull request against the canary branch (left side).
-Also you should start your branch off our canary.
-   - [ ] Check the commit's or even all commits' message styles matches our requested structure.
+   - [ ] Make sure the commit's or even all commits' messages are atomic, meaningful, and clear.
    - [ ] Check your code additions will fail neither code linting checks nor unit test.

 ## Description